jgraph/www.diagrams.net-source/doc/faq/anonymize-plugin.md

 categories: [Plugins, Confluence Cloud, Confluence Server]
 ---

+_This plugin should be used as-is, as an unsupported example for developers._

 If you need to remove confidential, sensitive or identifying information before sharing your diagrams, use the anonymize plugin.
 This plugin will scramble all of the text and metadata in your diagram.

 [More information about diagrams.net plugins](/doc/faq/plugins.html)